 FUUN has a commitment to excellence in the choral arts.
-The choirs sing from a broad repertoire of classics and contemporary pieces, everything from Thomas Tallis to Shape-Note songs, from Bach to Blues, from jazz standards to the avant garde.
-We are very supportive of music by contemporary Unitarian Universalist composers – folks like Tom Benjamin, Jim Scott, Elizabeth Alexander, Clif Hardin, Nick Page and Ysaye Barnwell.
+The choirs sing from a broad repertoire of classics and contemporary pieces, everything from Gregorian Chant to Bach, all the way to the Blues, Jazz, Broadway, and even Country.
+We are dedicated to promoting music by contemporary Unitarian Universalist composers – folks like Tom Benjamin, Jim Scott, Elizabeth Alexander, Clif Hardin, Jason Shelton, Nick Page and Ysaye Barnwell

 - Unitarian Universalist Musicians Network

 - Yelton Rhodes Music – publisher of many works by Unitarian Universalist composers, including Jason Shelton

 Jaie joined FUUN in 2017 upon completing her Master of Music in Choral Conducting at Portland State University.
 It was during her years living in the Pacific Northwest that she discovered her calling to worship music, and is very pleased to have joined the staff at FUUN in her ‘dream job’ in a warmer, sunnier climate.